 Kieran has collaborated with some of today’s finest performers in Celtic music, including Liz Carroll, Hanneke Cassel, Danú, John Doyle, Alasdair Fraser and Natalie Haas, Matt and Shannon Heaton, Sean McComiskey and Cleek Schrey, Solas, Téada and others.
 In 2009, she performed as part of a Boston gala for Ireland’s then president Dr. Mary McAleese.

-Kieran has produced two DVDs on old style Irish dance — a documentary called Secrets of the Sole, with dancers Kevin Doyle and Aidan Vaughan, and a sean-nós dance instructional video called Musical Feet!
-Her percussive footwork has been featured on several audio recordings as well, including a 2011 self-titled CD by Triptych (Laura Risk, Kieran Jordan, Paddy League).
+She has produced two DVDs on old-style Irish dance — a documentary called Secrets of the Sole, with dancers Kevin Doyle and Aidan Vaughan, and a sean-nós dance instructional video called Musical Feet!
+Her percussive footwork can be heard on several audio recordings as well, and is featured throughout the 2011 CD by Triptych (Laura Risk, Kieran Jordan, Paddy League).